RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-cli.md

 - [scc.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/openshift/scc.yaml)

-    The scc ([Security Context Constraint](https://docs.openshift.com/container-platform/3.11/welcome/index.html)) yaml defines the cluster’s security context constraints, which we will apply to our project later on.
-We strongly recommend **not** changing anything in this yaml file.
+    The scc ([Security Context Constraint](https://docs.openshift.com/container-platform/3.11/welcome/index.html)) yaml defines security context constraints for the cluster for our project.
+We strongly recommend that you **not** change anything in this yaml file.

-    Apply the file:
+    1. Apply the file:

         ```src
         oc apply -f scc.yaml
         ```

         You should receive the following response:

         ```src
         securitycontextconstraints.security.openshift.io “redis-enterprise-scc” configured
         ```

-    Now you need to bind the scc to your project by typing:
+    1. To bind the scc to your project, run:

         ```src
         oc adm policy add-scc-to-group redis-enterprise-scc  system:serviceaccounts:your_project_name
         ```

-    (If you do not remember your project name, run “oc project”)
+        You can see the name of your project with `oc project`.

 - [openshift.bundle.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/openshift.bundle.yaml) -

     The bundle file includes several declarations:

-    1. rbac (Role-Based Access Control) defines who can access which resources.
+    - rbac (Role-Based Access Control) defines who can access which resources.
 The Operator application requires these definitions to deploy and manage the entire Redis Enterprise deployment (all cluster resources within a namespace).
 These include declaration of rules, role and rolebinding.
-    1. crd declaration, creating a [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) for your Redis Enterprise Cluster resource.
-This provides another API resource to be handled by the k8s API server and managed by the operator we will deploy next
+    - crd declaration creates a [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) for your Redis Enterprise Cluster resource.
+This provides another API resource that the k8s API server can use and the operator can manage in other deployments.
-    1. operator deployment declaration, creates the operator deployment, which is responsible for managing the k8s deployment and lifecycle of a Redis Enterprise Cluster.
-Among many other responsibilities, it creates a [stateful set](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that runs the Redis Enterprise nodes, as pods.
+    - operator deployment declaration creates the operator deployment that is responsible for managing the k8s deployment and lifecycle of a Redis Enterprise Cluster.
+Among many other responsibilities, it creates a [stateful set](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that runs the Redis Enterprise nodes as pods.
 The yaml contains the latest image tag representing the latest Operator version available.

-    This yaml should be applied as-is, without changes.
-To apply it:
+    {{% warning %}}
+Changes to this file can cause unexpected results.
+    {{% /warning %}}

+    1. Apply the yaml file with:

         ```src
         kubectl apply -f openshift.bundle.yaml
         ```

-    You should receive the following response:
+        The command returns a confirmation response such as:

         ```src
         role.rbac.authorization.k8s.io/redis-enterprise-operator created
         serviceaccount/redis-enterprise-operator created
         rolebinding.rbac.authorization.k8s.io/redis-enterprise-operator created
         customresourcedefinition.apiextensions.k8s.io/redisenterpriseclusters.app.redislabs.com configured
         deployment.apps/redis-enterprise-operator created
         ```

-1. Now, verify that your redis-enterprise-operator deployment is running:
+    1. To verify that your redis-enterprise-operator deployment is running, run:

         ```src
         kubectl get deployment -l name=redis-enterprise-operator
         ```

         A typical response will look like this:

         ```src
         NAME                        READY   UP-TO-DATE   AVAILABLE   AGE
         redis-enterprise-operator   1/1     1            1           0m36s
         ```

 <!--
 [rbac.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/rbac.yaml)